7 AMAZING Hikes at Machu Picchu

 How to Book This Hike

 Remember you must book your tickets to Machu Picchu and Huayna Picchu well in advance if you want to do this very popular hike.
-There are 200 spaces per day, and entry to the hike is distributed over three intake periods:
+There are 300 spaces per day, and entry to the hike is distributed over two intake periods:

-The entrance to the Machu Picchu citadel and its buildings is included in the price of the Huayna Picchu ticket, and you can spend a maximum of 6 hours in total inside the site (7, if you add the Temple of the Moon detour) – plenty of time to complete your tour and do the hike.
+The entrance to the Machu Picchu citadel and its buildings is included in the price of the Huayna Picchu ticket, and you can spend a maximum of 6 hours in total inside the site – plenty of time to complete your tour and do the hike.

 Another option is to head straight to Huayna Picchu and do the hike first, followed by a tour of the site.
-We recommend opting for the third entry time (between 10 & 11am), which allows you to complete your tour of the ruins first in the early morning, and then do the Huayna Picchu hike.
+We recommend opting for the second entry time (between 9 & 10am), which allows you to complete your tour of the ruins first in the early morning, and then do the Huayna Picchu hike.

 climb-Machu-Picchu-Mountain-Peru